dockur/windows/readme.md

 * ### Is this project legal?

   Yes, this project contains only open-source code and does not distribute any copyrighted material.
 Any product keys found in the code are just generic placeholders provided by Microsoft for trial purposes.
-So under all applicable laws, this project would be considered legal.
+So under all applicable laws, this project will be considered legal.

 ## Stars
 [![Stars](https://starchart.cc/dockur/windows.svg?variant=adaptive)](https://starchart.cc/dockur/windows)